lwe/page_title_helper/README.md

 ## What does this gem do?

-Ever wondered if there was an easier and DRY-way to set your page titles (and/or headings), introducing _page title helper_, a small view helper for Rails 4.2 and 5 to inflect titles from controllers and actions.
+Ever wondered if there was an easier and DRY-way to set your page titles (and/or headings), introducing _page title helper_, a small view helper for Rails to inflect titles from controllers and actions.

 In your layout, add this to your `<head>`-section: